JHARB47/pole-height-app/README.md

 ### GitHub Actions

-CI focuses on build, lint, and tests.
+CI focuses on build, lint, and tests, and now includes a staging-profile checklist run (`DEPLOY_ENV=staging`) so the deployment notes stay in sync with reality.
 Netlify performs deploys directly from `main`; disabled reference workflow files remain for historical context.
 If re-enabling automated Netlify deployments via Actions, restore secrets (`NETLIFY_AUTH_TOKEN`, `NETLIFY_SITE_ID`) and activate the workflow.

 ### Manual Deployment